 Dapper Secure Kernel Patchset and Dapper Secure Kernel Patchset Stable are both licensed under the GPLv2, a copy of which can be found here.
 The GPLv2 states that if you recieve a binary of the compiled software, the source code must also be provided, or a written offer for a copy of the source code provided.

 This means if you have obtained or recieved a binary distribution of a kernel patched with Dapper Secure Kernel Patchset or Dapper Secure Kernel Patchset Stable, you are entitled to the corresponding source code of that release.
-If you find someone violating these conditions, send a message to [email protected] and we will look into it.
+If you find someone violating these conditions, let us know via the contact information on the contact page and we will look into it.

 The beauty of open source is encased within the four freedoms mentioned by Richard Stallman.

 The first freedom is to be able to run the program as we wish, for any purpose.
 This enables us to be able to run the resulting kernel patched by Dapper Secure Kernel Patchset for any purpose, such as using it on personal computers, servers, businessess or to study.
 Anyone can run a kernel patched with Dapper Secure Kernel Patchset, and we can all benefit from the security it provides.

 The second freedom is to study how the program works, and change it so it does computing as you wish it to.
 This means that anyone can obtain the source code for Dapper Secure Kernel Patchset and be able to study exactly how each security enhancement functions and how security is provided to the user.
 If you are technically inclined, you are able to improve it even further.

 The third freedom is to redistribute copies of the program to help your neighbour, which can help improve the security of everyones computers.